 (3) Custom additional security on the route mappings.
 We define which Oauth2 scopes are needed to be able to reach a service endpoint.
 If no access, we send back an error 403 to the caller.
 The scopes for the caller are read from the JWT, and compared with the scopes as registered per route.
 In many cases, the called services will also check the passed in scopes for finer grained access control.

 (4) Rate limiting.
 When too many requests are done for certain cases, we respond with error 429.
 After a while, the caller may try again.
 For this we use Hazelcast as distributed cache to make sure all gateway instances have the same view on the rate limit status and counts.
+(Removed end of 2020).

 (6) Log correlation.
 Each request gets a random-id, and that ID is passed on to the chain of services (as extra request and response headers), and written as log attribute on all log messages.
 This way you can correlate different logs of different services to a specific initiating request.
 This greatly helps issue solving.